Today we are sharing some of our favourite unusual places to stay in the UK.

-But I’m also hoping to add some long weekends in the UK this year – and some of the top destinations on our wish-list are listed below – including a REALLY cool special offer if you book a Medieval-style luxury break at Warwick Castle before the end of the month!
+Some of the top destinations that offer unusual places to stay in the UK on our wish-list are listed below – including a REALLY cool special offer if you book a Medieval-style luxury break at Warwick Castle before the end of the month!

 Warwick Castle Medieval Lodges (with a 10% discount!)